 The clinical significance is to restore the eyelid to its proper anatomical alignment.
 This, in turn, protects the eye from injury and reduces associated symptoms.
 Management can include ocular lubrication with ointments, artificial tears, or ocular protection with contact lenses.
 Botulinum toxins or Quickert sutures can temporarily provide relief, but only surgical treatment provides definitive treatment.

 Patients with entropion may first present to the nurse practitioner or primary care provider.
 Since entropion is a progressive disorder with the potential of causing injury to the cornea, it is important to refer these patients to an oculoplastic surgeon or an ophthalmologist.
 There are several techniques for repairing entropion, and skill and experience are required.
 Complications of the surgery include hemorrhage, overcorrection, lower lid retraction, under correction, infection, wound dehiscence, scarring, corneal injury, milphosis, and eyelid margin necrosis.
 Operating room and ophthalmology nurses assist in care and provide patient education.
-[Level 5] The outcomes for most patients are good, but a number of patients do require REDO touch-ups, and cosmesis is not always perfect.
+The outcomes for most patients are good, but a number of patients do require revision or touch-ups, and cosmesis is not always perfect.

 |||Chen B,Liu J,Ni J,Zhou S,Chen X, Lower eyelid tension balance reconstruction: A new procedure for the repair of congenital epiblepharon with epicanthus.
 Journal of plastic, reconstructive [PubMed PMID: 30616908]|